-The costs of providing various programs and activities have been summarized on a functional basis in the Consolidated Statement of Functional Expenses.
-Expenses such as salaries, benefits, and office supplies are allocated among grant programs and management and general costs, based on actual use.
-Facility costs, depreciation expense, and insurance have been allocated on the basis of personnel.
+The costs of providing various programs and activities have been summarized on a functional basis in the Statement of Activities and Changes in Net Assets.
+Expenses such as salaries, benefits, and office supplies are allocated among two categories: Program costs and management and administrative costs, based on actual use.